1day a week

 25 lbs. of clay

-Kiln firing and glazing for up to 10 pieces of average size (4x4x4).
-Extra costs for larger items and more than 10 pieces
+Kiln firing and glazing for up to 15 pieces of average size (4x4x4).

 Instructions for throwing, starting with wedging & centering clay on the wheel for beginners, and further development for intermediate to advanced levels